lavasystems/demo-epayment/README.md

-# Payment page for Perlis ebayar using FPX
+# Payment page for demo using FPX
 This repo is use as basic usage of payment using PHP and FPX